Drykolf/Gamigin/Readme.md

   Optional arguments: dino_type (choices), dino_name, dino_status (alive?), dino_personality(Unknown by default), dino_essence (shiny essence, choices), dino_imprinting, dino_relationship(happy?, choices?), companionship_lvl, saddle_mastery, dino_companionship, capacity_lvl, studious_mastery

 - delplayer

   Removes the player information from the bot tables.
   Example: /delplayer Drykolf
   Required arguments: Player

 - player

-  ⋅⋅⋅This command displays a card with the information regarding the player.
-Can be own information, or another player's ⋅⋅⋅Example: ?pl
+  This command displays a card with the information regarding the player.
+Can be own information, or another player's
+  Example: ?pl
-  ⋅⋅⋅Optional arguments: Player
+  Optional arguments: Player

 - players

-  ⋅⋅⋅Shows a list of the players registered for the event ⋅⋅⋅Example: ?players
+  Shows a list of the players registered for the event
+  Example: ?players

 - bonus

-  ⋅⋅⋅Shows the bonus that a player has for any ability roll ⋅⋅⋅Example: ?b tek -> would show any bonus tek related, if no arguments, will show any bonus that has any points on ⋅⋅⋅Optional arguments: any word works as a search
+  Shows the bonus that a player has for any ability roll
+  Example: ?b tek -> would show any bonus tek related, if no arguments, will show any bonus that has any points on Optional arguments: any word works as a search

 - addplayerclass

-  ⋅⋅⋅Adds a classification to the player
+  Adds a classification to the player
-  ⋅⋅⋅Example: /addplayerclass Drykolf Bird
+  Example: /addplayerclass Drykolf Bird
-  ⋅⋅⋅Required arguments: Player, Classification (choices)
+  Required arguments: Player, Classification (choices)

 - delplayerclass

-  ⋅⋅⋅Removes a classification from the player ⋅⋅⋅Example: /delplayerclass Drykolf Bird
+  Removes a classification from the player
+  Example: /delplayerclass Drykolf Bird
-  ⋅⋅⋅Required arguments: Player, Classification (choices)
+  Required arguments: Player, Classification (choices)

 - addplayercap

-  ⋅⋅⋅Adds a capacity to the player
+  Adds a capacity to the player
-  ⋅⋅⋅Example: /addplayercap Drykolf Execute ⋅⋅⋅Required arguments: Player, Capacity (choices)
+  Example: /addplayercap Drykolf Execute
+  Required arguments: Player, Capacity (choices)

 - addplayercap

-  ⋅⋅⋅Adds a capacity to the player
+  Adds a capacity to the player
-  ⋅⋅⋅Example: /addplayercap Drykolf Execute ⋅⋅⋅Required arguments: Player, Capacity (choices)
+  Example: /addplayercap Drykolf Execute
+  Required arguments: Player, Capacity (choices)

 - delplayercap

-  ⋅⋅⋅Removes a capacity from the player
+  Removes a capacity from the player
-  ⋅⋅⋅Example: /delplayercap Drykolf Execute ⋅⋅⋅Required arguments: Player, Capacity (choices)
+  Example: /delplayercap Drykolf Execute
+  Required arguments: Player, Capacity (choices)

 - setbonus

-  ⋅⋅⋅Updates bonuses from the player, the bonus can be a direct value (2), or an addition/subtraction over the old bonus (+3) ⋅⋅⋅Example: /setbonus Drykolf Hunting +2
+  Updates bonuses from the player, the bonus can be a direct value (2), or an addition/subtraction over the old bonus (+3)
+  Example: /setbonus Drykolf Hunting +2
-  ⋅⋅⋅Required arguments: Player, ability (choices), bonus
+  Required arguments: Player, ability (choices), bonus

 ###### TODO: